-(5) Any pollutant listed under 44-020 or 40 CFR 68.130; and
+(5) Any pollutant listed under 44-020 or 40 CFR 68.130;

-(6) Greenhouse gases.
+(6) Greenhouse gases, and

+(7) Toxic air contaminants.

 B. As used in OAR 340 division 220, Oregon Title V Operating Permit Fees, regulated pollutant means particulate matter, volatile organic compounds, oxides of nitrogen and sulfur dioxide:

-C. As used in LRAPA title 42, Plant Site Emission Limits, and title 38, New Source Review, regulated pollutant does not include any pollutant listed in LRAPA titles 44 and 46.
+C. As used in LRAPA Title 42, Plant Site Emission Limits, and Title 38, New Source Review, regulated pollutant does not include any pollutant listed in LRAPA titles 44 and 46.

+D. As used in LRAPA Title 20, Indirect Sources through Title 34, Stationary Source Notification Requirements; and Title 37 Air Contaminant Discharge Permits through Title 51, Air Pollution Emergencies; regulated pollutant means only the air contaminants listed under subsections A.(1) through A.(6).

 "Removal efficiency" means the performance of an air pollution control device in terms of the ratio of the amount of the regulated pollutant removed from the airstream to the total amount of regulated pollutant that enters the air pollution control device.